 Building htop is straightforward, as it uses GNU Autotools: the typical ./configure; make; sudo make install should do the trick.
 However, you may prefer to use binaries packaged for your distribution, see below.

-- Stable, tarball : Check out the official tarball for the latest version .
+- Stable, tarball Github : Check out the Github releases (autotools required) for the latest version .

 - Development, from the Git repository: You can fetch the work-in-progress sources for

 the next release using